-The Garden at Waring House transforms a parking lot into an intimate garden space.
+The Ellipse Garden at the Waring House transforms a parking lot into an intimate garden space.
 Visitors to the Gardens at York Street are now able to walk south on the Perennial Walk from the Boettcher Memorial Center, pass through the Romantic Gardens and step into this new garden on the north side of the Waring House.